codingwithsasquatch/serverless_ninjas_workshop/6-Logic_App_Lab/LogicAppLab.md

     ![Run Logic App](images/logic_app_finished.png "Run Logic App")

-At this point the instructure can open Azure search and search for the student's character.
+At this point the instructure can open Azure Cosmos DB and search for the students character.